The Strange Love of Martha Ivers: Production

+Development

+The film was adapted from the short story "Love Lies Bleeding" by playwright John Patrick, the rights to which were acquired by screenwriter Robert Rossen for a sum of $35,000.

+Casting

+Barbara Stanwyck was cast in the title role following her lead in Billy Wilder's film noir Double Indemnity (1944).

+The film marked the screen debut of Kirk Douglas, who was recommended to producer Hal B. Wallis by Humphrey Bogart and Lauren Bacall, who suggested that Wallis attend a play which featured Bacall's old drama school classmate, Issur Demsky, who later took the name Kirk Douglas.
+Douglas later wrote in his autobiography that Van Heflin was very helpful to him in his first time on a film set.
+In contrast to his later, tougher roles, Douglas plays an alcoholic weakling.
+According to Tony Thomas, "it assured Douglas his future in films".
+Future film director and producer Blake Edwards had an uncredited bit part as a sailor who hitches a ride with Sam.

+Filming

+Filming of The Strange Love of Martha Ivers took place at Paramount Studios in Los Angeles.
 Director Lewis Milestone left the film for several days in sympathy with a set decorators' strike which was going on at the time.
 In his absence, the film was directed by Byron Haskin, who did not receive screen credit.
+The film's shooting schedule was vigorous, with shoots often lasting 12 hours each day.

 Stanwyck had considerable influence on how she was lit, and was not shy about putting her fellow actors on notice that she did not like to be upstaged.
-When she saw the coin trick Heflin had learned—at Milestone's suggestion, to show that Heflin's character was a professional gambler—she informed him he should make sure he did not do it during any of her important lines, since she had a bit of business that would upstage him, if she had to.
+When she saw the coin trick Heflin had learned — at Milestone's suggestion, to show that Heflin's character was a professional gambler — she informed him he should make sure he did not do it during any of her important lines, since she had a bit of business that would upstage him, if she had to.
 With that she raised her skirt high and adjusted her garter.
 Heflin is seen rolling a coin on his fingers several times in several scenes.
 Kirk Douglas later wrote that Stanwyck was indifferent to him at first, until at one point she focused on him and told him, "Hey, you're pretty good."
 Douglas, smarting from having been ignored previously, replied, "Too late, Miss Stanwyck," but the two got on well after that.

+Post-production

 Six months after the film's release, Milestone gave an interview in which he said he would never work for producer Hal B. Wallis again, because Wallis had wanted re-shoots in order to get more closeups of Lizabeth Scott.
 Milestone refused, telling Wallis to shoot them himself, and, according to the director, Wallis did.